Wall St profit up, but NYC budget in peril-comptroller

-NEW YORK Wall Street, the bedrock of New York City's economy, earned $7.3 billion in the first quarter, a "significant rebound" from a $2 billion loss in the fourth quarter of 2011, the state comptroller said on Tuesday.
+June 5 Wall Street, the bedrock of New York City's economy, earned $7.3 billion in the first quarter, a "significant rebound" from a $2 billion loss in the fourth quarter of 2011, the state comptroller said on Tue sday.

 "We estimate that, as of May 31, 2012, the pension systems have not realized any gain on their investments," for the current fiscal year ending June 30, the report said.